Search Courses

 KPE260H1 - Human Physiology I

 This course is an introduction to essential aspects of human physiology.
 Emphasis will be placed on the physiological systems most relevant for the kinesiologist/physical educator and the most likely to be discussed in detail in upper level courses.
-This course will cover the following units: homeostasis, cell physiology, the nervous system, skeletal muscle, the heart, blood the circulatory system, the endocrine system, and the respiratory system.
+This course will cover the following units: homeostasis, cell physiology, the nervous system, skeletal muscle, the heart, blood and the circulatory system, and the respiratory system.

 Course Category: Required